OlLiashko/my-video-finder/README.md

 ## Development server

+If this is your first time trying to run this project, please run the following commands to correctly install the node packages:

+Run `nvm use`,
+then `npm i`,

-Run `ng serve` for a dev server.
+then Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding